borisding/universsr/README.md

 **[Back to top](#table-of-contents)**

-## Project Configuration & Utilities
+## Project Configuration and Utilities

 **Configuration**